From Memorization to Creativity: LLM as a Designer of Novel Neural Architectures: Related Work

 \section{Related Work}

-The development of Neural Architecture Search (NAS) has significantly automated network design through reinforcement learning, evolutionary algorithms, and differentiable optimization, though often at a prohibitive computational cost \citep{elsken2019nas,white2023neural,kang2023neural}.
+The development of NAS has significantly automated network design through reinforcement learning, evolutionary algorithms, and differentiable optimization, though often at a prohibitive computational cost \citep{elsken2019nas,white2023neural,kang2023neural}.
 To ameliorate the expense of repeated candidate training, the field has increasingly relied on low-fidelity proxies, including early-stopped training, learning-curve extrapolation, and training-free zero-cost signals \citep{domhan2015lcextrapation,ru2020speedy,zela2020darts}.
-While our work utilizes single-epoch accuracy as an efficient performance proxy, we diverge from traditional NAS by employing these signals to shape the behavioral priors of a generative Large Language Model (LLM) rather than optimizing within a static, handcrafted search space.
+While our work utilizes single-epoch accuracy as an efficient performance proxy, we diverge from traditional NAS by employing these signals to shape the behavioral priors of a generative LLM rather than optimizing within a static, handcrafted search space.

 In parallel, the advent of code-capable LLMs has introduced a paradigm shift toward synthesizing complete model implementations from natural language.
 Frameworks such as \textit{LLMatic} have demonstrated the efficacy of coupling LLM-driven mutation with quality-diversity search \citep{nasir2024llmatic}, while others have integrated iterative refinement to satisfy stringent deployment constraints \citep{rahman2025lemonade}.
 More recent self-improving systems, such as \textit{SEKI} and \textit{RZ-NAS}, leverage performance-guided evolution or reflective reasoning to improve design outcomes \citep{cai2025seki,ji2025rznas}.
 Despite these advances, existing research typically evaluates success through final search efficiency or peak accuracy.
-Our approach provides a distinct longitudinal perspective by explicitly characterizing the evolution of the generator itself—tracking metrics of validity, performance distribution shifts, and code-level novelty across twenty-two successive cycles of supervised fine-tuning.
+Our approach provides a distinct longitudinal perspective by explicitly characterizing the evolution of the generator itself---tracking metrics of validity, performance distribution shifts, and code-level novelty across twenty-two successive cycles of supervised fine-tuning.